-- About 9.1% of people in East Pilbara SA3 and 9.8% of people in West Pilbara SA3 were born in a non-English speaking country compared to 17% across the state (Public Health Information Development Unit, 2021b). - About 1.2% of people in East Pilbara SA3 and 0.8% of people in West Pilbara SA3 have a profound or severe disability compared to 4.1% across the state (Public Health Information Development Unit, 2021b). - About 5.8% of people in East Pilbara SA3 and 5.2% of people in West Pilbara SA3 provide unpaid assistance to people with a disability compared to 9.8% across the state (Public Health Information Development Unit, 2021b). - About 28% of children in East Pilbara SA3 and 20% of children in West Pilbara SA3 were developmentally vulnerable on one or more domains compared to 19% across the state (Public Health Information Development Unit, 2021b). - In 2016, it was estimated that 465 people in East Pilbara SA3 and 199 people in West Pilbara SA3 experienced homelessness (Australian Bureau of Statistics, 2018a).
+- Only 0.5% of people in the Pilbara were born overseas and have poor English proficiency (244 people) compared to 1.8% of people across the state (44,521 people) (Public Health Information Development Unit, 2022). - About 1.8% of people in East Pilbara SA3 and 1.4% of people in West Pilbara SA3 have a profound or severe disability compared to 4.6% across the state (Australian Bureau of Statistics, 2021a).

+- About 5.9% of people in East Pilbara SA3 and 5.7% of people in West Pilbara SA3 provide unpaid assistance to people with a disability compared to 11% across the state (Public Health Information Development Unit, 2022). - About 28% of children in East Pilbara SA3 and 20% of children in West Pilbara SA3 were developmentally vulnerable on one or more domains compared to 19% across the state (Public Health Information Development Unit, 2021b). - In 2016, it was estimated that 465 people in East Pilbara SA3 and 199 people in West Pilbara SA3 experienced homelessness (Australian Bureau of Statistics, 2018).
 About 69% of homeless people in East Pilbara SA3 and 52% in West Pilbara SA3 were living in 'severely' crowded' dwellings, requiring at least four extra bedrooms to accommodate the people usually living there.

-LGBTIQ+ is an acronym commonly used to describe lesbian, gay, bisexual, trans/transgender, intersex, queer and other sexuality, gender, and bodily diverse people and communities.
-Many LGBTIQ+ people face discrimination and disparities connected to their aender identification and/or sexuality that impact their physical and mental health and access to healthcare and other services (Equality Australia, 2020).
-LGBTIQ+ people are known to have a higher risk of certain chronic diseases such as cancers, asthma, obesity, and cardiovascular disease (Conron et al., 2010; McKay, 2011; Simoni et al., 2017).
+LGBTIQ+ is an acronym commonly used to describe lesbian, aav. bisexual, trans/transaender, intersex. queer and other sexuality, gender, and bodily diverse people and communities.
+Many LGBTIQ+ people face discrimination and disparities connected to their gender identification and/or sexuality that impact their physical and mental health and access to healthcare and other services (Equality Australia, 2020).
+LGBTIQ+ people are known to have a higher risk of certain chronic diseases such as cancers, asthma, obesity, and cardiovascular disease (Conron et al., 2010: McKay, 2011: Simoni et al., 2017).
 Moreover, some members of LGBTIQ+ communities, particularly lesbian and bisexual women, have higher rates of smoking compared to the general population (Praeger et al., 2019), which increases their risk of developing a chronic disease.